marshalljordan1/next-js/README.md

 This is a project I completed in Next.js!
 I learned the main features of Next.js by building a full-stack web application.

-[Try it out](https://next-js-alpha-three.vercel.app) You should be able to log in and out of your application using the following credentials:
+[Try it out](https://next-js-alpha-three.vercel.app) You should be able to log in and out of the application using the following credentials:

 **Login details**